KevinOliveiraOfficial/own-kubernetes-linux-machine-guide/README.md

-# Create your own kubernetes machine without docker (own-linux-kubernetes-machine-guide)
+# Create your own kubernetes cluster and machines without docker (own-linux-kubernetes-machine-guide)
-Guide (fully extracted from https://kubernetes.io/) to create your own kubernetes machine without docker using linux, kubeadm, containerd, runc and CNI Plugins.
+Easy guide (fully extracted from https://kubernetes.io/) to create your own kubernetes cluster and machines without docker using linux, kubeadm, containerd, runc and CNI Plugins.

-Only to create simulations for official in-production kubernetes like AWS, Google Cloud Platform, Azure.
+Purpose: create simulations for official in-production kubernetes like AWS, Google Cloud Platform, Azure.

 ## Recommended/Minimum requiriments for a new linux machine (node)
 This settings has been tested on VM (with CentOS Stream 9) hosted on a Hyper-V on Windows Server 2019

-- SPEC: Minimum / Recommended
+Minimum / Recommended specifications
 - Storage: 20G ( 12GB is only for S.O and required packages )
 - CPU: 2 cores
 - RAM: 4GB /  8GB